michelegz/astro-web-indexer/README.md

 - **Fast Rescans:** The indexer uses a combination of file modification time (`mtime`) and size to quickly skip files that have not changed since the last scan.
 This makes subsequent indexing runs extremely fast.
 - **Content-Based Identification:** Files are uniquely identified by their `xxhash`, a high-speed hashing algorithm.
 - **Soft-Delete Recovery:** When a file is removed from the filesystem, it is not immediately deleted from the database.
 Instead, it is marked as "deleted" for a configurable retention period (default: 30 days).
 This provides a safety net against accidental deletions or temporary filesystem unavailability.
-If the file reappears within the retention period, it is instantly restored.
+If the file reappears within the retention period, it is instantly restored without need of full reindexing and hash calculation.

 ## Requirements